 Before investing in any cryptocurrency, it’s important to have a sense of the basics.
 This means learning about cryptocurrencies like Bitcoin or Ethereum that are the foundation for the market, as well as newer coins and tokens like ALGO.

-SoFi offers cryptocurrency trading in more than 20 different cryptocurrencies, as well as more traditional investment products like stocks and ETFs.
+SoFi offers cryptocurrency trading in 30 different cryptocurrencies, as well as more traditional investment products like stocks and ETFs.
 Investment plans can be automated and automatically adjusted to your level of risk and financial situation.